-In this post, we help you create a comprehensive training and onboarding manual for your sales team.
-At the end, you'll find examples of sales training manuals to help your reps ramp quickly.
+In this post, I‘ve gathered tips and tricks from sales professionals to help you create a comprehensive training and onboarding manual for your sales team.
+You’ll also find examples of sales training manuals to help your reps ramp up quickly.
+By the end of this article, you'll feel confident about your training delivery.

 Free Sales Training Template